plus8bit/PortalApp/README.md

-# README
+# About This App

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This Portal Application Build on:

-* Ruby version
+* Ruby on Rails

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Bootstrap CSS

-* ...
+* Deployed on Heroku